-Currently, pandemics are excluded from most BI insurance policies because pandemics, by definition, impact many people or businesses over an extended continuous period of time.
-Generally, property/casualty insurance works by pooling risk, taking limited and randomly occurring events (fires, automobile accidents, windstorms) and distributing the associated expected costs over a large pool of policyholders.
-This risk distribution is facilitated by the
+Currently, pandemics are excluded from most BI insurance policies because pandemics, by definition, impact many people or businesses across different geographies and over an extended, continuous period.
+Generally, property/casualty insurance works by pooling risk, taking limited and randomly occurring events (e.g., fires, automobile accidents, windstorms) and distributing the associated expected costs over a large pool of policyholders.
+For catastrophic events, this risk distribution is often facilitated by the reinsurance market, which spreads the risk over global financial markets.
+When an event is potentially very widespread, perhaps affecting millions of policyholders for a continuous extended period on a global basis, the model of distributing costs over a larger pool does not work well.
+Also, a commercial insurance model does not work well for events like a pandemic when the potential cost is large, has no clear maximum, and occurs very infrequently.